This post is about how to build a growth-focused SaaS SEO strategy.

-- Research product keywords that map to your homepage, feature pages, solution pages, and integrations
+- Research product keywords that map to your home, feature(s), solution(s), and integrations pages

-- Create a content map and plan
+- Create a content map and content plan

-- Dial in your on-page and technical SEO
+- Fine-tune your on-page and technical SEO

 - Invest in linkbuilding to help improve your rankings versus competitors